csound-flossmanual/csound-floss/book/03-d-function-tables.md

 How to Generate a Function Table
 --------------------------------

-Each function table must be created **before** it can be used.[^1] Even if you want to write values later, you must first create an empty table, because you must initially reserve some space in memory for it.
+Each function table must be created **before** it can be used.^[ Nevertheless function tables can be created at any time during the Csound performance, for instance via `event "f" ...`] Even if you want to write values later, you must first create an empty table, because you must initially reserve some space in memory for it.

-[^1]: Nevertheless function tables can be created at any time during
-      the Csound performance, for instance via `event "f" ...`

 Each creation of a function table in Csound is performed by one of the **GEN Routines**.
 Each GEN Routine generates a function table in a